-- · Adenocarcinoma 8140 and a subtype/variant of adenocarcinoma - Squamous cell carcinoma 8070 and a subtype/variant of squamous cell carcinoma - NSCLC 8046 and a subtype/variant of NSCLC - Carcinoma NOS 8010 and adenocarcinoma

-Note 3: Code multiple primaries only when there is proof that one of the tumors is a different histology.
-Proof is any one of the following:

-- · Pathology from a biopsy or resection proves tumors are different histologies - Attending, oncologist, or pulmonologist state unequivocally that the tumors are different primaries - Unequivocal means that no words such as "probable" are used in the statement.
+- Adenocarcinoma 8140 and a subtype/variant of adenocarcinoma - Squamous cell carcinoma 8070 and a subtype/variant of squamous cell carcinoma - NSCLC 8046 and a subtype/variant of NSCLC - Carcinoma NOS 8010 and adenocarcinoma - Note 3: Code multiple primaries only when there is proof that one of the tumors is a different histology.
+Proof is any one of the - · Pathology from a biopsy or resection proves tumors are different histologies - · Attending, oncologist, or pulmonologist state unequivocally that the tumors are different primaries - o Unequivocal means that no words such as "probable" are used in the statement.
 Terms which are on the "ambiguous terms" list such as "probable" cannot be used to prove different primaries. - Note 4: When there are multiple tumors in one or both lungs, the physician usually biopsies only one mass/tumor.
-They treat the patient based on that single biopsy, assuming all of the masses/tumors are the same histology.
+They treat the patient based on that single biopsy, assuming all of the masses/tumors are the same histology. - Note 5: Multiple tumors in the same lung, or both lungs, or single tumor in one lung and multiple tumors in the contralateral lung must be diagnosed simultaneously (same time) to apply this rule.
+Refer to the rules when multiple tumors are not diagnosed simultaneously.

-- M10 Single: Same lung, insitu after an invasive same lung - M11 Multiple: Single tumor in each lung exception proof of mets - M12 Single: Invasive dx less than or = to 60 days after in situ - M13 Multiple: Invasive occurs more than 60 days after in situ same lung - M14 Single: When no other rules apply
+- M10 Single: Same lung, insitu after an invasive same lung - M11 Multiple: Single tumor in each lung - exception proof of mets - M12 Single: Invasive dx less than or = to 60 days after in situ - M13 Multiple: Invasive occurs more than 60 days after in situ same lung - M14 Single: When no other rules apply